RegardsOss/regards-frontend/README.md

-# REGARDS Frontend
+# REGARDS OSS FRONTEND

-REGARDS is still under development. **This version is a beta version**.
+This repository contains the source of the REGARDS HMI.

 ## Webapp